• Partners Pricing

 The physical access to the servers in the datacenters is restricted to authorized Google and Amazon personnel.
 Afi employees have no physical access to the servers.
 We don't host any on-premise infrastructure and we require two-factor authentication for all employees that work with internal systems (code repositories, build systems, cloud providers).
 We apply the “least privilege” model meaning we assign access to employees based on the absolute least access someone needs to be able to perform their duties.

 All customer data is always encrypted, in transit and at rest.
-We use an up to date TLS 1.x protocol for all control communications, including data transfer between Afi components, to ensure all traffic is encrypted.
+We use TLS 1.3 protocol for all control communications, including data transfer between Afi components, to ensure all traffic is encrypted.
 For data at rest, we use AES 256-bit, one of the most secure encryption protocols.

 In addition to Afi-managed data encryption customers can use their own encryption keys (BYOK) for data at rest.
 Presently Afi supports Google KMS, AWS KMS and Microsoft Azure KMS.